michaelbjames/copilot-study/README.md

 To get at these kinds of questions *and more* we've created a small application, YOU'RE going to build (with Copilot's help).

-You'll be writing a secure instant message application.

 ## Organization
 This project will be a set of tasks to accomplish with copilot.
 ```